 Each year, more than 795,000 Americans suffer a stroke, and more than 130,000 of those cases are fatal.
-But most of these deaths are preventable, says Brandi French, MD, a stroke specialist at University of Missouri Health Care’s award-winning Missouri Stroke Center.
+But most of these deaths are preventable, says Brandi French, MD, a stroke specialist at University of Missouri Health Care’s DNV GL Healthcare's Comprehensive Stroke Center.

-Here are three tips to significantly reduce your risk of stroke
+Below are three tips to significantly reduce your risk of stroke.

 Visit your doctor each year